 These terms are not mutually exclusive.
 It’s perfectly possible for an emigrey to also be a vetpat VOMIT and a fully paid up member of the ignoble ignorati, and many are.

 *The term VOMIT was first coined by former vetpat Cathy Crawford and originally described a select group of Bodrum Belles who had survived their encounters with Turkish men and lived to tell the tale.
-Over time, the word has mutated to its current meaning.
+Over time, the word has evolved to its current meaning.

 “The book’s originality lies in it’s honesty.”
 Time Out, Istanbul